AMWA-TV/nmos/.github/ISSUE_TEMPLATE/request-to-add-entry-to-nmos-solutions-page.md

 ---
 name: Request to add entry to NMOS Solutions page
 about: Provides a form for the required information to list implementations
-title: ''
+title: 'New product request: [COMPANY]'
-labels: ''
+labels: product
 assignees: ''

 ---

 AMWA maintains a list of NMOS-capable implementations [here](https://specs.amwa.tv/nmos/branches/main/docs/NMOS_Solutions.html).
-To request an addition please complete the following information (repeat as required for multiple products)
+To request an addition please complete the following information (repeat as required for multiple products), add your company name to the issues title (as well as below), and submit the issue.

 **Company name**